 What’s the best way to travel through Italy?
 There are a lot of options!
 We outline the best transport options so you’ll have fun getting around Italy.

 Italy is an amazing country, full of flavours, history, and hidden corners.
-From the canals of Venice to Florence’s elegance; the pizzas of Naples to the espressos available everywhere — a trip to Italy is sure to be a feast for all your senses.
+From the canals of Venice to Florence’s elegance; the pizzas of Naples to the espressos of Rome — a trip to Italy is sure to be a feast for all your senses.

 Once you’ve decided to head to Italy (and let’s be honest, that’s not a hard decision to make) you have to consider Italy transport: how will you get there, and how will you get around?